 Due to the run-off situation of PIE, the reserving risk is the most impacting risk inside the underwriting risk module.
-Compared to last year, its proportion has decreased due to run-off.
 During the reporting period, the net earned premium is limited and the total reserve decreases as claims are paid or reserves released.

-Regarding Market risk compared to last year, interest rate risk has gone up driven by the increase of investments in corporate bonds.
+Regarding Market risk compared to last year, interest rate risk has gone up driven by the increase of investments in corporate bonds and in funds.